shadow-robot/sr_ur_arm/README.md

 ### sr_ur_program_loader

-connect with the socket to a server at the robot e.g. ("192.168.0.1", 30002) open a robot program file send it to the socket
+Connect with the socket to a server at the robot e.g. ("192.168.0.1", 30002).
+Then open a robot program file send it to the socket

 ### sr_ur_event_loop
-create a thread to run the loop in create, run, stop, delete the event loop
+Create and run the event loop in a thread with real time priority.

 ### sr_ur_read_write
-accept connection from the robot client send position commands and check response
+accept connection from the robot client and then send position commands and check response

 ### sr_ur_read_robot_state
-connect to the real time state server e.g. ("192.168.0.1", 30003) receive and unpack the robot state
+connect to the real time state server e.g. ("192.168.0.1", 30003) and then receive and unpack the robot state

 ### sr_ur_controller
 plug in controller for the controller loop in ros_ethercat